ferreia/coursera.gcd.proj/README.md

 ### run_analysis.R

-The script starts by setting the working directory to the location where the data has been downloaded and unzipped.

 It then loads the features data from a file and proceeds to remove all the entries that do not refer to a standard deviation or a mean.
 This is achieved by selecting only the columns that have '-std()' or '-mean()' as a substring.
 It also replaces all '-' with '.'.

 It creates a data frame called `selected.features` whose columns contain the index of the feature in the original feature name data, the original name and the updated name where '-' have been replaced with '.'.
 This data frame is later used to filter columns from the test and training data sets.